rhine3/audiomoth-guide/README.md

 * Deploy AudioMoths and put up any legally required "recording in progress" signs

 For full details, tips, and more information, continue on to [the guide](https://github.com/rhine3/audiomoth-guide/blob/master/guide.md).

+## Cite this work

+Rhinehart, T. A. (2019).
+AudioMoth: a practical guide to the open-source ARU.
+GitHub repository: https://github.com/rhine3/audiomoth-guide